Purdue-CS193/lab-1-chriskoehne/index.md

+# Chris Koehne's first CS193 Lab

+## Favorite Things About CS193
+ - Now I have a GitHub
+ - Not a 7:30 class
+ - No homework yet?

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.